teleprint-me/json-py-craft/docs/json/README.md

 ## Usage

 Each documentation file provides detailed information on the respective module or class, including descriptions, constructors, properties, methods, and usage examples.

-## Contributing

-If you would like to contribute to the JSON-Py-Craft library or suggest improvements to the documentation, please refer to the [contributing guidelines](../CONTRIBUTING.md).

-## License

-This library is open-source and distributed under the [AGPL License](../LICENSE).